Lillian HOPKIRK was a daughter William HOPKIRK and Jane REDPATH

 Lillian was born 30 June 1846 in Lockridge, Iowa and on 16 May 1868 she married Benjamin HANSON

-Lillie and Benjamin had one child, Mary J. HANSON, born in September 1870
+Lillie and Benjamin had one child, Mary J. HANSEN, born in 24 September 1869.

-Mary J. HANSON married George W. UNKRICH, a merchant of Fairfield, Iowa and resided at 401 West Washington Street, Fairfield, Iowa
+George was a merchant of Fairfield, Iowa and resided at 401 West Washington Street, Fairfield, Iowa

 As of the 1930 census, Mary and George were still living in Fairfield, Iowa.
 They had no children.